 This morning we walk Christchurch's spectacular crater rim walkway.
 True to its name, it follows the rim of the ancient and now extinct volcanic crater which gave birth to Banks Peninsula, an area of 1,150 square km (440 sq.mi.).
-We cheat with a quick van transfer that takes us 400 meters (1,200 ft) above sea level to the start of the path, which remains high, with alternating views of Christchurch city to the north and Whakaraupo Bay and Banks Peninsula to the south.
-Fantastic panoramas abound as we walk through open country to eventually descend the historic bridle path which in pioneer days connected Christchurch settlement with Lyttleton harbour.
-Enjoy some free time in Lyttleton before lunch.
-This afternoon we have walk through Christchurch's famous botanical gardens and then into town to the "Restart" shopping precinct which was built from imaginatively-used shipping containers immediately after the 2011 earthquake devastated the city centre.
+We start from historic Lytellton, Christchurch's charming port village and gradually.
+We cheat a little with a quick van transfer half way up the bridal path hill that eventually takes you 400 meters (1,200 ft) above sea level to the crater rim.
+The remains high, with alternating views of Christchurch city to the north and Whakaraupo Bay and Banks Peninsula to the south.
+Fantastic panoramas abound as you walk through open country to eventually arrive at Dyers Pass.
+From here we transport you to a historic pub in Governors bay for a delicious lunch with a view followed by a short walk along the waters edge.
 Return to our sea side oasis before dinner.
 Overnight near Christchurch.
 Walking Distance: 18 km/11 mi in the morning & 4 km/2.5 mi in the afternoon.
 Hotel, breakfast, lunch and dinner included.

 We say goodbye to the Mackenzie country as we head south for a super-scenic drive through the mountainous Lindis Pass to Queenstown.
+Along the way we will stop for a 45 minute walk along the shores of Lake Pukaki.
+The lake's brilliant blue glacier fed water is impressive enough, and with the Mount Cook towering in the distance you have one of the most stunning views in the world.
 This afternoon you will experience an exhilarating jet-boat ride through the canyons of the Shotover River.
 Enjoy some free time this afternoon to walk along the shore of Lake Wakatipu to take in the views onto "The Remarkables," the aptly named mountain range that lines the east shore of the lake.
 Queenstown is not only famous for its scenery and adventure sports, but also for the excellent wines that come from the “Central Otago” wine-growing region.
 Before dinner we can visit an ingenious wine bar where you can sample some of the highest-rated Pinots on the planet.
 Tonight is a free-night diner so you can dine as you please.
 There is much to choose from, including Michelin-starred chef Josh Emmet's "Rata" restaurant.
 Drive time: 3.5 – 4 hours.
 Overnight in Queenstown.
 Hotel, breakfast, and lunch included.
 Dinner not included.

 Today is chock-o-block with stunning scenery.
 This morning we take a high-wing propeller aircraft flight from Queenstown over the the magnificent mountains, waterfalls, lakes, and fiords of Fiordland National Park.
 We land at the head of Milford Sound to board a launch to cruise the full length of the fjord to the base of Mitre peak, whose 1,683 m (5,551 ft) spire rises straight from the sea.
 Return to Queenstown by scenic flight over the world-famous Milford Track and Sutherland Falls.
-The excursion lasts 4 hours so we’ll be back in Queenstown in time for lunch followed by some free time, so you can choose to chill out by the lake, enjoy a spa treatment, or try a parachute jump, or a bungee jump, or white-water rafting!
-Your guide will happily accompany you on a serene walk that skirts the turquoise waters of Lake Wakatipu and features the craggy peaks of the Remarkables range.
+The excursion lasts 4 hours so we’ll be back in Queenstown in time for lunch followed by some free time, so you can choose to chill out by the lake, enjoy a spa treatment, an invigorating hike up Mount Ben Lomond or a serene walk that skirts the turquoise waters of Lake Wakatipu.
 Tonight is another “free night” dinner in Queenstown.
 Overnight Queenstown.
 Hotel, breakfast and lunch included.
 Dinner not included.

 We have an early departure from Queenstown to access the start of the Routeburn Track, one of New Zealand's GREAT WALKS.
 The track passes through two national parks, Fiordland and Mount Aspiring, and is part of a UNESCO World Heritage area.
 You will be walking amongst mountainous peaks, sheer rock faces, alpine basins, pristine lakes, cascading waterfalls, luxuriant forest, and aquamarine rivers.
 The track is equipped with several huts and shelters but you will be staying both nights in luxury lodges where you can enjoy a hot shower, clean towels, crisp linen and a three-course meal, not to mention a cold beer at the end of the day.
 We will be joining other like-minded hikers on this route, and we will have an additional four guides to look after us on the trail.
 Today's hike starts with a climb up a wide path to Key Summit for a huge vista.
 Here you can sit among the alpine flora and gaze down upon three valleys from which water flows to three different coasts.
 You then descend to the Lake Howden hut for a hot drink and picnic lunch before gradually climbing through a lush silver beech forest to the base of Earland Falls.
 You will look over the Hollyford Valley to the ice-capped Darran Mountains before descending to the lodge at Lake Mackenzie.
 Morning bus transfer: 3 hours.
 Walking Distance 15 km/9 mi.
 Overnight Lake Mackenzie.
 Hotel and all meals included.